ericjanto/notes-publisher/content/notes/dbs-lecture.md

       - **Inclusion dependencies**
 - Functional dependencies (FDs)
   - Constraints of the form $X\rarr Y$, where $X,Y$ are sets of attributes
+    - This is just syntax, not equivalent to a logical implication!
+    - "the valuse of the attributes in $X$ determine the values of the attributes in $Y$
   - Semantics (on sets)
     - A relation $R$ satisfies $X\rarr Y$ if for every two tuples $t_1,t_2\in R$
       ![TODO](../images/dbs-fds.png)